amzvishnu7/Data-Engineer-Interview/Scenario/Synechron_Interview.md

 The interviewers at the time of the interview asked the questions that are addressed below.
 We are not mentioning sources of the questions.

-### Section -1 : Scala Spark or Pyspark
+### Section -1 : Scala Spark or Pyspark (For this Example We are using Scala Code)

-#### Q1.Read the contents of a text file called "sync.txt" using Scala Spark or PySpark to get the desired output.
+#### Q1.
+Read the contents of a text file called "sync.txt" using Scala Spark or PySpark to get the desired output.

 **SYNC.Txt**